joemoose/dungeoneers.d20/docs/5 Appendix.md

 #### Powers

 When you create your character, pick one Power.
-You may select one additional Power at levels 3, 5, and 7.
+Select one additional Power at levels 3, 5, and 7.

 ##### ALTER